Phazor-js/Phazor.js/SECURITY.md

 <br>  • This may contain Phazor version security version master version
 <br> • All cookie is avalibw only 1 day
 <br> • All who use Phazor.js **DONT NEED** to make own security police for Phazor.js Cookies
+<br> This Cookie policy / info is only avalibe to stable.js
 <br> Phazor.js by BoomHost Inc